-Here, the complaint is lodged against a United States District Court judge presiding in the Middle District of Tennessee.
+Here, the complaint is lodged against three judges presiding in the United States Court of Appeals for the Sixth Circuit.
 The complaint does not name a judge who serves on the United States Court of Federal Claims.
 Therefore, the undersigned concludes that the complaint is not appropriate for consideration by this court under the Judicial Conduct and Disability Act because the complaint has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore:

-IT IS ORDERED that the complaint is DISMISSED because the allegations are against an individual outside the jurisdiction of the United States Court of Federal Claims, RJCP 11(c)(1)(F); and
+IT IS ORDERED that the complaint is DISMISSED because the allegations are against individuals outside the jurisdiction of the United States Court of Federal Claims, RJCP 11(c)(1)(F); and